VirgilSecurity/ionic-demo-healthcare/README.md

 ```
 npm start
 ```
-- then, browse to http://localhost:8080 to test explore the Demo.
+- Browse to http://localhost:8080 to explore the Demo.